freeCodeCamp/freeCodeCamp/guide/english/cplusplus/goto/index.md

 goto is one of the most powerful, yet highly underrated piece of logic in C++.
 Crazy amount of optimization can be achieved using goto, provided it is used properly.
 It does exactly what it is named as.
-It goes to the mentioned occurence of the next label, wherever may it be.
+It goes to the mentioned occurence of the next label, wherever may it be. goto is generally deemed a low-level feature, with no particular use cases in modern higher-level programming paradigms generally used with C++

 # Terminology